 In this unit we will focus on how set and costume help to shape a performance.
 By selecting scenes from a variety of 20th century scripts students will work as a production team to create a fully realised performance.
-In this unit students will be given the opportunity to explore the roles of director, set designer and costume designer as well as actor.
+Students will be given the opportunity to perform and explore the roles of director, set designer and costume designer.